alpesh15gb/Truetime/readme.md

 The root `package.json` is now an npm workspace that owns the `frontend/` app.
 Vercel installs dependencies from the workspace-aware `package-lock.json` and runs `npm run build`, which delegates to `vite build` inside `frontend/`.
 Thanks to the bundled `vercel.json`, you can accept the default project settings in the Vercel UI:

 1. **Create the project** – Point Vercel at this repo without overriding the root directory.
 The default `npm install`/`npm run build` commands will hydrate the workspace and emit the production bundle to `frontend/dist`.
-2. **Expose the API URL** – In the Vercel dashboard add `VITE_API_BASE_URL=https://<your-backend-domain>` (Truetime appends `/api` automatically) or configure a rewrite in the dashboard that forwards `/api/*` to your backend.
+2. **Expose the API URL** – In the Vercel dashboard add `VITE_API_BASE_URL=https://<your-backend-domain>` (Truetime appends `/api` automatically and preserves any additional path segments, e.g. `/truetime/api`) or configure a rewrite in the dashboard that forwards `/api/*` to your backend.
 If you forget this step you can still update the base URL from the login screen’s “Configure backend URL” drawer, but wiring the environment variable keeps deployments hands-free.
 3. **Redeploy** – Trigger a deploy.
 The generated static assets are served directly from `frontend/dist`, matching the paths the SPA expects.

 These defaults align with the local build command (`npm run build`) and the CI workflow so you get identical production artifacts.